By Amber Holst of Concierge Preferred

 Located in the heart of the Midwest, Illinois is home to quaint rural towns and plenty of peaceful countryside.
 And that means lots of farms that are open to the public for an afternoon spent petting animals, tasting freshly made cheese, or picking your own fruit right from the source.

-For trip ideas that take you from the interstate to a farm gate, here’s six farms in Illinois to visit—all of which make for a relaxing day in the country.
+For trip ideas that take you from the interstate to a farm gate, here’s seven farms in Illinois to visit—all of which make for a relaxing day in the country.

 If you visit Marcoot Jersey Creamery in Greenville, chances are that you’ll leave with a full belly and a new appreciation for dairy farming.
 The Marcoot family milks 65 Jersey cows twice every day and makes 18 varieties of cheese and a dozen seasonal flavors of ice cream (we’re partial to the black raspberry pomegranate).